 Those numbers continue to grow.
-Vail Resorts' season pass sales for the 2017/18 ski season were already up 10 percent in May, compared with the previous year at that time.
+Vail Resorts' season pass sales for the 2017/18 ski season were already up 10 percent by May 2017, compared with the previous year at that time.

 There’s no denying it.
 Vail Mountain is popular.
 A day on the slopes or even driving up Interstate 70 to get there makes that obvious even without the stats.
 Vail is located in the White River National Forest, about three hours west of Denver on Interstate 70.

 The pros of this destination: luxurious accommodations, fluffy powder, a large front side of the mountain, two different downtown areas with excellent restaurants (with charming Swiss-style architecture), wide open terrain, "the most groomed terrain on the planet" (that's the resort's claim).
 The cons: Vail is expensive.
 There aren't as many steep pitches as some resorts.
 And boy, it can get crowded.

 If you’re headed to Vail, planning ahead will help your experience run smoothly.
 Here’s what you need to know about a ski vacation on Vail Mountain.

 5,289 skiable acres; 3,450-foot vertical drop; 18 percent beginner, 29 percent intermediate, 53 percent expert/advanced.

 Vail has three sections (Front Side, Blue Sky Basin, Back Bowls).
 The seven back bowls stretch across seven miles.
 The longest run is Riva Ridge (four miles).

 Vail has a variety of types of terrains for all levels, although this is mainly a mountain for talented skiers.